27 Things to do in Milan (2024): Best places to visit – travel guide for Milan

 Payment: For small purchases and payments, it is smaller to have cash with you, but otherwise you will pay by card in most places.
 Take a look at what fees your bank charges and what exchange rates are in order not to overdo it.
 We can recommend the World card from mBank for us.
 There are also plenty of ATMs in the city where you can withdraw cash if needed.

 Electric socket: In Italy they use electrical sockets type C, F and L. Types C and F are compatible with most sockets in Europe and are widely used in northern Italy (including in hotels).
 L sockets are mainly found in older houses.
 If you are travelling from the UK or Ireland, you will need a socket reducer.
 In Italy, the electrical sockets used are types C, F and L. Types C and F are compatible with most sockets in Europe.
 Hotels and other tourist places have them too.
 Type L sockets are mainly found in older houses.
-It’s better to pack a reducer, but you can buy it in almost any store for a few tens of crowns if needed.
+It’s better to pack a reducer, but you can buy one in almost any shop for a few euros if you need it.

 Language: The official language is Italian.
 In addition, many Italians here in the north speak English very well.
 We’ve never had a problem getting along here.